Society of the Friends of the People: Influence of the French Revolution

 The end of the 18th century brought political change throughout Europe.
-Although the French revolution brought about extreme unrest in France, similar ideas were being discussed in Great Britain.
+Although the French Revolution brought about extreme unrest in France, similar ideas were being discussed in Great Britain.
 The British radicals believed in the idea of the universal rights of man (life, liberty, and property) and democracy.
-Conservatives wanted to maintain the monarchy and Parliament the way it was.
+Conservatives wanted to maintain the monarchy and Parliament the way they were.
 In 1791, Thomas Paine published Rights of Man, which stated that the French Revolution was bringing good change to the political system of France.
 He also declared that the people of Great Britain should rebel to establish democracy and universal rights for all men in Britain.
 This paper fueled the radical ideology in Great Britain at the time.
 It also increased the tension between radicals and conservatives, leading to political uncertainty in Britain.

 Corruption in Parliament

 In 1780, about 3% of the population of England had the right to elect members of Parliament's House of Commons.
 Some of the largest cities were completely unrepresented and more than half of the rotten boroughs were so small as to attract widespread vote buying.